 The Java HotSpot virtual machine includes four garbage collectors as of J2SE 5.0.
 All the collectors are generational.
 We will learn more about generational GC in later sections.

 This has been a very old GC mechanism from initial versions.
-In this technique, Each object has count of number of pointers to it from other objects and from the stack.
+In reference counting technique, each object has count of number of pointers to it from other objects and from the stack.
 Every time a new object reference it, counter increment by one.
 Similarly, when any object loses its reference, the counter decrement by one.
-When count reaches 0, object can be deallocated by garbage collector.
+When count reaches ‘0’, object can be de-allocated by garbage collector.

-Its main advantage has been small amount of work per memory write when allocating to new object.
-But, it has very critical problem and it was with data cycles.
-It means when first object was referred with second object, and second is referred with first object, then count never comes to zero, hence they never get garbage collected.
+The main advantage of reference counting algorithm has been small amount of work per memory write when allocating to new object.
+But, it has very critical problem with data cycles.
+It means when first object was referred with second object, and second is referred with first object (cyclic references), then count never comes to zero, hence they never get garbage collected.

 The mark-and-sweep algorithm was the first garbage collection algorithm to be developed that is able to reclaim cyclic data structures.
 In this algorithm, GC will first identify some objects as default reachable which are generally global variables and local variables in stack.
 There are called live objects.